Endersant History, Family Crest & Coats of Arms

 Not withstanding the aforementioned Scottish ancestry, it should now be mentioned that some of the family moved south into England at early times in their history.
 By example, we need to mention the manor in the parish of Eyworth in Bedfordshire.
 "The manor belonged at an early period to the Leybourns, and was afterwards in the families of Charlton and Francis; in the reign of Elizabeth, Eyworth was the property and seat of Sir Edmund Anderson, lord chief justice of the common pleas, one of the judges who sat at the trial of Mary, Queen of Scots.
 The church contains some interesting monuments to the Andersons and others."

 Early History of the Endersant family

 This web page shows only a small excerpt of our Endersant research.
 Another 65 words (5 lines of text) covering the years 1300, 1515, 1620, 1710, 1668, 1721, 1726, 1796 and are included under the topic Early Endersant History in all our PDF Extended History products and printed products wherever possible.

 Endersant Spelling Variations

 Many spelling variations of Endersant have been recorded over the years, including These are the result of the medieval practice of spelling according to sound and repeated translation between Gaelic and English.
 Anderson, Andison, Andersonne, Andersoun, Andirsoone, Andresoun, Androson, Andirston, Andrewson and many more.

 Early Notables of the Endersant family (pre 1700)

 Notable amongst the Clan from early times was John Androsone, burgess of Edinburgh in 1515; David and Alexander Anderson of Finshaugh, who made great contributions in the world of mathematics; Lionel Albert Anderson (c.
 1620-1710), an English Dominican...

 Another 38 words (3 lines of text) are included under the topic Early Endersant Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Endersant family to Ireland

 Some of the Endersant family moved to Ireland, but this topic is not covered in this excerpt.

 Another 78 words (6 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Endersant family

 Many who arrived from Scotland settled along the east coast of North America in communities that would go on to become the backbones of the young nations of the United States and Canada.
 In the American War of Independence, many settlers who remained loyal to England went north to Canada as United Empire Loyalists.
 Their descendants later began to recover the lost Scottish heritage through events such as the highland games that dot North America in the summer months.
-Research into various historical records revealed some of first members of the Endersant family emigrate to North America: Thomas Anderson, who settled in Virginia in 1634; as did Joseph Anderson and Richard Anderson in 1635; Alester Anderson, who came to New England
+Research into various historical records revealed some of first members of the Endersant family emigrate to North America: Thomas Anderson, who settled in Virginia in 1634; as did Joseph Anderson and Richard Anderson in 1635; Alester Anderson, who came to New England in 1652.